 Cognito Forms - Information and Resources

-CVTC currently has two officially recommended form tools for data collection.
-Adobe Sign, and Cognito Forms.
-A third platform for internal use called Power Apps will be available for general use as well sometime in the near future.
+CVTC currently has four officially recommended form tools for data collection.
+SharePoint/Power Apps forms, Adobe Sign, and Cognito Forms.
+Microsoft Forms (lite) is part of our Microsoft licensing and is designed to be used for quizzing and surveys.
+CVTC uses Qualtrix for more robust surveying.
 Power Apps will offer very robust business forms for CVTC internal use.
 To help choose the proper platform for new forms or to replace old electronic forms or paper forms, please see our CVTC Form Guidelines document for more information about which tool will work best for your needs.